xianghuading/xianghuading.github.io/index.md

 ---
  ![my profile image](assets/IMG_1320.jpg){: width="45%"}{: style="float: left; margin-right: 3em;"}

 I am a Senior Lecturer (Associate Professor) in the School of Computer Science at the University of Glasgow, UK.
 Before I moved to Glasgow the end of 2021, I was an Associate Professor at Fudan University, Shanghai, China.
 I received my Ph.D. at the University of California, Irvine, USA. in 2010.
-At Glasgow, I am running <a href="https://xianghuading.github.io/Care-Computing-Group"> Care Computing Group (CCG)</a>, and leading the brand-new Msc programme in HCI, which is now open for applications for 2026:
+At Glasgow, I am running <a href="https://xianghuading.github.io/Care-Computing-Group"> Care Computing Group (CCG)</a>, and leading the brand-new <a href="https://gla.ac/HCI-LI "> Msc programme in HCI</a>, which is now open for applications for 2026:
 <div>
 <iframe title="Embedded post">
  height="550"